parmeet1402/React-Code-Snippets/README.md

     - [X] Methods like mapStateToProps and mapDisaptchToProps are created to save further time
     - [X] Component is wrapped with connect HOC

+2. Create a React Functional Component.
+   `Prefix: rfc`

+    - [X] Creates funtional component
+    - [X] Automatically imports useEffect & useState
+    - [X] Name of the function will be auto generated from FileName

+3. Create a React Class Component.
+   `Prefix: rcc`

+    - [X] Creates class component
+    - [X] Automatically create a state (with dropdown feature to select state type \[\] | '' | null
+    - [X] Name of the function will be auto generated from FileName